Will Ospreay: IWGP Junior Heavyweight Champion (2016–2018)

-On 9 October at King of Pro-Wrestling, Ospreay defeated Kushida to win the IWGP Junior Heavyweight Championship for the first time.
-With the win, Ospreay became the first British IWGP Junior Heavyweight Champion.
-He lost the title to Marty Scurll in his first defence on 5 November at Power Struggle.
-Ospreay regained the title from Scurll on 4 January 2018 at Wrestle Kingdom 12 in Tokyo Dome in a four-way match, also involving Hiromu Takahashi and Kushida.
-On 10 February, Ospreay retained the title against Hiromu Takahashi at The New Beginning in Osaka.
-On 1 April, Ospreay successfully retained the title against Marty Scurll at Sakura Genesis.
-During the match, Ospreay was legitimately injured after his foot hit the rope mid-rotation after attempting a Spanish Fly off of the ring apron, causing him to land on his head on top of the apron and begin bleeding profusely from his scalp.
-At Wrestling Dontaku 2018 after successfully defending his title in a rematch against Kushida, he was attacked by the newest Bullet Club member, Taiji Ishimori.
-He entered the 2018 Best of the Super Juniors, finishing the tournament with 5 wins and 2 losses, but didn't advance to the finals due to his loss against Ishimori on the first day of the tournament.
-Ospreay lost the IWGP Junior Heavyweight Championship to the winner of the tournament, Hiromu Takahashi at Dominion 6.9 in Osaka-jo Hall on 9 June in his fourth defense.
+On 9 October at King of Pro-Wrestling, Ospreay defeated Kushida to win the IWGP Junior Heavyweight Championship for the first time, becoming the first British holder of the title, but he lost the title to Marty Scurll in his first defence on 5 November at Power Struggle.
+Ospreay regained the title from Scurll on 4 January 2018 at Wrestle Kingdom 12 in Tokyo Dome in a four-way match that involved Hiromu Takahashi and Kushida.
+On 10 February, Ospreay retained the title against Hiromu Takahashi at The New Beginning in Osaka, and retained it in rematch against Marty Scurll at Sakura Genesis on 1 April.
+During the latter match, Ospreay was legitimately injured after his foot hit the rope mid-rotation after attempting a Spanish Fly off of the ring apron, causing him to land on his head on top of the apron and begin bleeding profusely from his scalp.
+After successfully retaining his title at Wrestling Dontaku 2018 in a rematch against Kushida, he was attacked by the newest Bullet Club member, Taiji Ishimori.
+Ospreay entered the 2018 Best of the Super Juniors, finishing the tournament with 5 wins and 2 losses, but didn't advance to the finals due to his loss against Ishimori on the first day of the tournament.
+Ospreay lost the IWGP Junior Heavyweight Championship to the tournament winner, Hiromu Takahashi, at Dominion 6.9 in Osaka-jo Hall on 9 June in his fourth defence.
 At Fighting Spirit Unleashed, Ospreay entered a tournament to crown a new IWGP Junior Heavyweight Champion, due to Takahashi getting a neck injury and forcing him to vacate the belt, and lost against Marty Scurll.